deanyim0226/deanyim0226/README.md

 ### Hi 👋 I'm Dean, a senior student majoring in computer science at University of California Irvine.

 I'm currently seeking any job opportunity in 2023.
-I have learned about the backend programming languages C, C++, Java, and Python.
-Frontend programming languages that I have used are CSS, HTML, Javascript, and Typescript.
-I have experience with frontend frameworks Angular, Ionic, React, and React-native.
+I learned about the backend programming languages C, C++, Java, and Python during my school years.
+I have experience in developing web/mobile applications using CSS, HTML, Javascript, and Typescript with the frontend frameworks Angular, Ionic, React, and React-native.
 I am fascinated by front-end and back-end programming languages and want to pursue my career as a full-stack developer.
 My ultimate goal is to develop a web/mobile application that benefits people worldwide.

 Here is my [LinkedIn](https://www.linkedin.com/in/dean-yim-18853516a)